Today we’re talking about applying for financial aid. Not the most exciting topic, but we promise, it’ll be worth it in the end.

 Now, this is kind of like the FAFSA on steroids.

-Lastly, to further complicate matters, there are colleges that I alluded to earlier that have their own institutional forms.
+Schools that follow the institutional methodology require an institutional financial aid application.
+This is a school-specific form for your student to complete on top of the FAFAS in order to apply for financial aid.
 Sometimes, this is in lieu of the CSS Profile.
-Sometimes it is in addition to the CSS Profile.
-So, there are cases for some colleges that we have to recall, we have to complete and submit three different financial aid applications in order to be considered for need-based financial aid.
+But sometimes it is in addition to the CSS Profile.
+So, there are cases for some colleges that you will have to complete and submit three (FAFSA + CSS Profile + Institution-specific application) different applications in order to be considered for need-based financial aid.

 Our technology platform, MyCAP, is going to take care of a lot of this for you.
 We’re going to tell you: